OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   set_instance_assignment -name ROUTE_REGION "X0 Y0 X344 Y212" -to afu_top|pg_afu.port_gasket|pr_slot|afu_main
   ```

-2. Use Quartus Chip Planner to identify the locations of the resources available within the Agilex® 7 FPGA chip for placement and routing your AFU.
+2. Use Quartus Chip Planner to identify the locations of the resources available within the Agilex™ 7 FPGA chip for placement and routing your AFU.
 You need to identify a pair of coordinates, the origin (X0, Y0) and top right corner (X1, Y1) of the new or existing rectangles to modify as shown in the following image of the n6000 Chip Planner view.

   ![](images/chip_planner_coordinates.png)